-Point of differences Condition Warranty Meaning A stipulation essential to the main purpose of the contract. collateral to the Right in case of breach Repudiate or claim damages or both Claim only damages Conversion of stipulations A breach of condition may be treated as a breach of warranty.
+Point of differences Condition Warranty Meaning A stipulation essential to the main purpose of the contract.
+Right in case of breach Repudiate or claim damages or both Claim only damages Conversion of stipulations A breach of condition may be treated as a breach of warranty.
 A breach of warranty cannot be treated as a breach of condition.